-The popular Foxwoods Resort Casino houses one of the best steakhouses in America, David Burke Prime, is also the state’s most expensive restaurant.
-Located inside the popular Foxwoods Resort Casino, this steakhouse from chef David Burke dry-ages steaks in a room lined with Himalayan salt, and if you want to sample one you’re going to have to shell out: They start at $55 (30-day rib-eye) and stretch up to $72 for a 75-day rib-eye.
-The most expensive menu item is a $140 steak for two, and the least expensive entrée is a $36 boneless short rib.
+The popular Foxwoods Resort Casino houses one of the best steakhouses in America, David Burke Prime.
+This Connecticut restaurant dry-ages steaks in a room lined with Himalayan salt, and if you want to sample one you’re going to have to shell out.
+They start at $56 (30-day rib-eye) and stretch up to $75 for a 20-ounce T-bone.
+The most expensive menu item is a $79 Delmonico, and the least expensive entrée is a $35 salmon filet.

-Wilmington’s leading steakhouse is a very classy establishment, but don’t expect to get out without shelling out.
-Their signature steak, a 45-day dry-aged rib-eye, costs $44.95, and other entrees start at $27.95 (pan-roasted striped bass) and range to $48.95 (24-ounce porterhouse).
+Wilmington’s leading steakhouse, Harry’s Savoy Grill, is a very classy establishment, but don’t expect to get out without paying for that experience.
+Harry’s signature steak, a 45-day dry-aged rib-eye, costs $44.95, and other entrees start at $28.95 (Faroe Island salmon) and range to $48.95 (24-ounce porterhouse).

-Every day, chef Kevin Cory gets the highest-quality seafood available and puts them on a menu that changes daily according to what he was able to procure.
-Only 16 diners have the privilege of sampling his creations each night at Naoe, and each will pay $220, plus 20 percent service charge and sales tax, for the opportunity.
+Every day, chef Kevin Cory gets the highest-quality seafood available and puts it on a sushi-centric menu that changes daily according to what he was able to procure.
+Only 16 diners have the privilege of sampling his creations each night at Naoe, and each will pay $220, plus a 20% service charge and sales tax, for the opportunity.

-This swanky steakhouse spares no expense in its sourcing, and it expects its diners to spare no expense either.
-Pricey appetizers include a $99 seafood platter, $37 foie gras, and $37 sautéed pink abalone.
-Steaks start at $34 for a six-ounce filet and climb to $75 for a dry-aged ribeye (authentic Japanese Wagyu is also available at market price).
+Swanky steakhouse Chandlers spares no expense in its sourcing, and it expects its diners to spare no expense either.
+Pricey appetizers include a $99 seafood platter, $37 foie gras and $37 sautéed pink abalone.
+Steaks start at $42 for a 6-ounce filet and climb to $75 for an American wagyu filet (authentic Japanese wagyu is also available at market price).
 You can also splurge on a $72 surf and turf or $95 for Santa Barbara abalone meunière with jasmine rice and asparagus.

-At Grant Achatz’s three-Michelin Star flagship, a handful of different prix-fixe menus are available, and they’re all exorbitantly expensive.
-On the lower end is the Salon menu, which consists of 10 to 14 courses for $175 to $225 per person.
-The Gallery menu includes 16 to 18 courses and costs $285 to $345.
-And at the top of the heap is the Alinea Kitchen Table, a private experience for groups of six that costs $385 per person.
+At chef Grant Achatz’s Michelin three-star flagship Alinea, a handful of different prix-fixe menus are available, and they’re all exorbitantly expensive.
+On the lower end is the Salon menu, which consists of 10 to 12 courses for $190 to $285 per person.
+The Gallery menu includes 16 to 18 courses and costs $290 to $355.
+And at the top of the heap is the Kitchen Table, a private experience for groups of six that costs $390 to $395 per person.
 Tip is included, but beverage pairings cost extra.

-This Indianapolis landmark has been going strong since 1902, but prices have gone up just a little bit since then.
-The least expensive steak on the menu, a 14-ounce rib-eye, costs $41, and the bone-in porterhouse tips the scales at $59.
-If you want to pair your filet with a lobster tail, be prepared to drop $79.
+Indianapolis landmark St. Elmo Steakhouse has been going strong since 1902, but prices have gone up just a little bit since then.
+The least expensive steak on the menu, a 14-ounce rib-eye, costs $43, and a USDA Prime tomahawk rib-eye tips the scales at $104.
+If you want to pair your steak with a lobster tail, that’ll cost you $25 more.

-Des Moines’ premier steakhouse serves only USDA Prime beef, so diners should expect to pay for the quality.
-Steaks start at $42 for a single cut prime rib, and top out at the $64 24 ounce porterhouse.
-While you’re shelling out, you might as well drop $19 on pancetta-wrapped scallops and $10 on a foie gras torchon steak topper while you’re at it.
+801 Chophouse, Des Moines’ premier steakhouse, serves only USDA Prime beef, so diners should expect to pay for the quality.
+Steaks start at $38 for a 12-ounce New York strip and top out at the $72 24-ounce porterhouse.
+You can also drop $64 on a shellfish pan roast with lobster, shrimp, scallops, mussels and king crab.

 Scotch & Sirloin/Yelp

 Scotch and sirloin both have a reputation for being pricey luxuries, and a visit to the restaurant with that name is a luxury too.
-Start with a $27 cheese and meat board, a $28 appetizer sampler, or a $56 shellfish bouquet, and go for the $46 bone-in rib-eye or $45 slab of prime rib for your main course.
-A $76 Chateaubriand for two is also a wise move.
+Start with a $27 cheese and meat board, a $29 appetizer sampler or a $58 shellfish bouquet, and go for the $51 bone-in rib-eye or $49 slab of prime rib for your main course.
+You can also splurge on lobster or king crab for $65.

 Jeff Ruby’s Steakhouse/Yelp

-This high-end Louisville steakhouse is a must-visit for high rollers, who drop $23 on oysters Rockefeller, $25 per king crab leg, and $75 on bone-in filet mignon or $115 on a 30-ounce tomahawk rib-eye.
+Louisville’s high-end Jeff Ruby’s Steakhouse is a must-visit for high rollers.
+Here, you can drop $23 on oysters Rockefeller or $26 for a tempura lobster sushi roll, $75 on a bone-in filet mignon or $115 on a 30-ounce tomahawk rib-eye.
 Japanese A5 wagyu is also available at market price.
-If you want to pair your filet with an herb roasted lobster tail, it’ll cost you 92 bucks.
+If you want to pair your filet with an herb-roasted lobster tail, surf and turf will cost you 92 bucks.

 Yelp/ Ken P.

 If you’re looking to drop some serious cash in the Crescent City, head to Doris Metropolitan in the French Quarter, where the beef is USDA Prime and dry-aged on-premises.
-Appetizers average $17, most non-steak entrees are over $40, and steaks start at $38 for a 10 ounce butcher’s cut and top off at $82 for a porterhouse.
-A-5 Wagyu filets and ribeyes are also available for the real high rollers, at $155 and $185, respectively.
+Appetizers average $15, most non-steak entrees are over $40, and steaks start at $46 for a 21-day-aged rib-eye or New York strip and top off at $86 for a porterhouse.
+A-5 wagyu filets and rib-eyes are also available, at $155 and $185, respectively.

-Going strong for 45 years, The White Barn is the fine dining restaurant of the elegant and inviting Grace White Barn Inn & Spa, and the beneficiary of AAA Five Diamond and Forbes Five Star endorsements.
-Chef Matthew Padilla and his team use local, seasonal ingredients to craft menus that change weekly.
-The resulting four-course prix-fixe costs $125 per person, and $75 for wine pairings.
+Going strong for over 45 years, The White Barn is the fine dining restaurant of the elegant and inviting Grace White Barn Inn & Spa, and the beneficiary of AAA Five Diamond and Forbes Five Star endorsements.
+Chef Matthew Padilla and his team use local, seasonal ingredients to craft menus that change regularly.
+The resulting prix-fixe costs $125 per person with an additional charge of $75 for wine pairings.

-Open since 1997, restaurateur Tony Foreman and chef Cindy Wolf’s Charleston has been the go-to destination for well-to-do Baltimoreans looking for New American fare with a Southern accent since it opened in 1997.
-The tasting-menu-only restaurant’s prices start at $79 for three courses ($135 with wine pairings), and stretch up to $124 for six ($222 with wine pairings).
+Restaurateur Tony Foreman and chef Cindy Wolf’s Charleston has been the go-to destination for well-to-do Baltimoreans looking for New American fare with a Southern accent since it opened in 1997.
+The tasting-menu-only restaurant’s prices start at $79 for three courses ($135 with wine pairings) and stretch up to $124 for six ($222 with wine pairings).

-This elegant and classy institution has been going strong since 1938.
-Dining in this very fancy spot will certainly set you back, as steaks start at $32 for a small six-ounce filet and go all the way to $79 for a 32 ounce porterhouse.
-Non-steak entrees, like lamb chops and Dover sole, average over $40, with plenty of market price selections.
+The elegant and classy London Chop House has been in operation since 1938.
+Dining in this very fancy spot will certainly set you back, as steaks start at $32 for a small 6-ounce filet and go all the way to $75 for a 32-ounce porterhouse.
+“Premium Cuts” top out at $140 for a domestic wagyu rib-eye.

-Serving Minneapolis’ finest steaks since 1946, Murray’s is a venerable institution that costs a pretty penny to dine at.
-Steaks average around $50 (and most non-steak entrees cost well over $30), and if you’d like to sample the restaurant’s legendary Silver Butter Knife Steak for Two, a 28-ounce strip loin, it’ll cost $105.
+Serving Minneapolis’ finest beef since 1946, Murray’s features steaks with an average price around $50, and most non-steak entrees cost well over $30.
+If you’d like to sample the restaurant’s legendary Silver Butter Knife Steak for Two, a 28-ounce strip loin, it’ll run you $105.
 A 24-ounce Chateaubriand costs $115.

-This popular steakhouse with a New Orleans spin is a great spot in Jackson to drop some serious coin.
-A 16-ounce rib-eye for $36 is a relative bargain; the New York strip costs $49, the filet is $51, and the cowboy rib-eye costs $54.
+Char is a popular steakhouse with a New Orleans spin, and it’s a great spot in Jackson to drop some serious coin.
+A 16-ounce rib-eye for $36 is a relative bargain; the New York strip costs $49, the filet is $51 and the cowboy rib-eye costs $54.
 If you’re not planning on ordering steak, you should still expect to spend around $30 per entree on dishes like pan-seared scallops and veal Oscar.

-This cozy Kansas City landmark looks relaxed and low-key, which makes the super-expensive upscale French menu even more of a shock.
+This cozy Kansas City landmark looks relaxed and low-key, which makes the upscale French menu even more of a shock.
 Appetizers like seared foie gras and escargots average $16, seafood dishes like trout almondine average $35, and steak entrees like wagyu filet mignon Rossini will set you back up to $62.

-Omaha has no shortage of great steakhouses, but the priciest one of them all is Omaha Prime.
-Start with a $16 appetizer of roasted bone marrow or lobster mac and cheese, and follow up with a $46 slab of prime rib, a $48 24-ounce porterhouse or 20-ounce New York strip, a $55 rack of lamb chops, or market price Alaskan King crab legs and lobster tail.
+Omaha has no shortage of great steakhouses, but the priciest one of them all might be Omaha Prime.
+Start with a $16 appetizer of roasted bone marrow or lobster mac and cheese, and follow up with a $60 porterhouse, a $53 New York strip, $56 lamb chops or market price Alaskan king crab legs and lobster tail.

-Located inside the MGM Grand, French master chef Joël Robuchon’s eponymous restaurant is serving the most expensive meal in a city that’s chock full of them.
-The restaurant offers several tasting menus, which start at $127 per person.
-From there it’s $169 and $250 before topping out at the crème de la crème of American tasting menus, the 18-course degustation, for a whopping $445 per person, before drinks, tax, and tip.
+Located inside the MGM Grand, late French master chef Joël Robuchon’s eponymous restaurant is serving the most expensive meal in a city that’s chock full of them.
+The restaurant offers several tasting menus, which start at $127 per person for four courses.
+From there it’s $169, $198 and $250 before topping out at the crème de la crème of American tasting menus, the 18-course degustation for a whopping $445 per person before drinks, tax and tip.

-Located inside the bucolic Crystal Springs Resort, New Jersey’s most expensive restaurant is the playground of chef Anthony Bucco, who works closely with local farmers and purveyors to source the finest seasonal ingredients available and craft them into very pricey dishes.
-Two menus are available: a five course “Anthology” tasting for $115 (plus $55 for wines) and a seven course degustation for $145 (plus $65 for wines).
+Located inside the bucolic Crystal Springs Resort, Restaurant Latour is the playground of chef Aishling Stevens, who works closely with local farmers and purveyors to source the finest seasonal ingredients available and craft them into very pricey New American dishes.
+Two menus are available: a five-course “Anthology” tasting for $115 (plus $55 for wines) and a seven-course degustation for $145 (plus $65 for wines).
 The wine cellar here is also very impressive, home to more than 6,000 labels.

 Anasazi Restaurant and Bar/Yelp